europaphp/skeleton/src/Europa/App/readme.md

 App
 ===

 The application layer serves as a component responsible for eliminating unnecessary boilerplate code by bringing all of the necessary components for running your application together into one.
 It is designed to break apart your application into smaller chunks of code, or modules.
-In order for your application to run, you need at least one module.

-To add modules to your application, you would access the `modules` dependency and append items to it.
-At its most basic, all you need to specify is the module directory name:

-    <?php
+First, we create an instance of your application:

     $app = new Europa\App\App;

-    $app->getServiceContainer()->modules[] = 'main';
+For your application to run, you need to add at least one module.
+By default a module named `main` is added.
 To run your application, all you need to do is invoke the app instance:

     $app();

+Your application can also be configured pretty easily by passing a configuration array to the constructor:

+    $app = new Europa\App\App([
+        'basePath'         => null,
+        'appPath'          => '{basePath}/app',
+        'modules'          => [Europa\App\App::DEFAULT_MODULE],
+        'defaultViewClass' => 'Europa\View\Php',
+        'viewScriptFormat' => ':controller/:action',
+        'viewSuffix'       => 'php'
+    ]);

+Since the `App` component uses `Europa\Config\Config`, you can pass a path to a file if you so desire:

+    $app = new Europa\App\App('my/app/config.json');

+Up to you.
+The following configuration options are used:

+#### basePath

+The `basePath` option tells your application what directory it is in.
+By default this is calculated to being the parent directory of the script that is running the application if the `basePath` is set to a falsy value.

+#### appPath

+The `appPath` option tells the application where to look for its modules.

+#### modules

+The modules specified in the `modules` option are added after the application is instantiated.
+This is just a shortcut to manually adding modules to the application after it is instantiated.

+#### defaultViewClass

+Specifies the view class to use if a content type cannot be negotiated with the request.
+This defaults to using PHP views.

+#### viewScriptFormat

+Specifies the format in which a view script is resolved.
+Parameters are taken from the request to replace placeholders in the option value, so you can use any available request parameter.
+This defaults to `:controller/:action`.

+#### viewSuffix

+The default suffix to use for rendering a view script.
+Defaults to `php`.

 Modules
 -------